codazoda/pwidget/readme.txt

 pWidget is a widget that lets you embed Pivotal Tracker search results into any web page, dashboard, Google Gadget, or anywhere else you can put an iframe.

+The pWidget Home Page is available at https://www.sslcertified.com/pwidget.

 ===== Required Fields =====

 A minimum widget call requires access credentials as part of the query string.
 Either an API token or a username and password combination.